PhysiCell-Tools/python-loader/man/docstring/mcdsts.make_ome_tiff.md

 ## output:
 ```
-            a_tczyx_img: numpy array or ome.tiff file.
+            a_tczyx_img: numpy array or ome tiff file.

 ```